 Southwark is one of the most densely populated and diverse boroughs in the country, with a young, growing and mobile population.
 Over 120 languages are spoken in local schools, 66% of the under-20 population and 75% of reception-age children are from black and minority ethnic groups.
-Southwark is densely populated and has the ninth-highest population density in England and Wales at 11,082 residents per square kilometre compared to the London average of 5,727.
-In June 2021 the borough population was estimated to be 320,000, up from 256,700 in 2001.
-By 2030, that population is projected to increase to 355,800.
+Southwark is densely populated and has the seventh highest population density in England and Wales at 10,655 residents per square kilometre compared to the London average of 6,861.
+The 2021 census estimated the borough's population to be 307,700, up from 256,700 in 2001.
+The population growth from 2011 to 2021 was 6.7% which was below the London average of 7.5%.
 The median age of Southwark residents in 2021 was 33.9 years, two years younger than the London average and almost seven years younger than the national average.
 Whilst the borough's population is comparatively young, this is not driven by a large number of children and young people.
 It is primarily a result of the large number of young adults in their 20s and 30s.
 This is a pressure facing many boroughs in London although the issue of meeting demand, especially with a relatively youthful population, is most acute in a borough like Southwark.